carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

 ##### Dynamic Scaling

 - Dynamic scaling scales the capacity of your Auto Scaling group **as traffic changes occur, based on demand**.
-- Types of Dynamic Scaling Policies => Increase and decrease the current capacity of the group based on:
+- Types of Dynamic Scaling Policies
   - `Target tracking scaling`: Using **AWS CloudWatch metric with a target value** (it can combine more than one target).
 Health checks are performed to ensure resource level is maintained. **Most cost-effective**.
-    - Use Case:
-      1. A company runs an internal browser-based application.
+    - Use Case: A company runs an internal browser-based application.
 The application runs on Amazon EC2 instances behind an Application Load Balancer.
 The instances run in an Amazon EC2 Auto Scaling group across multiple Availability Zones.
 The Auto Scaling group scales up to 20 instances during work hours, but scales down to 2 instances overnight.
 Staff are complaining that the application is very slow when the day begins, although it runs well by midmorning.
 How should the scaling be changed to address the staff complaints and keep **costs to a minimum**?
       - Though this sounds like a good use case for scheduled actions, using scheduled scaling will have a fixed number of instances (e.g. 20) running regardless of actual demand.
 A better option to be more cost effective is to use a target tracking action that triggers at a lower CPU threshold.
-      2. A web application is being deployed on an Amazon ECS.
-The application is expected to receive a large volume of traffic initially.
-The company wishes to ensure that performance is good for the launch and that costs reduce as demand decreases
-         - Use Amazon ECS Service Auto Scaling with target tracking policies to scale when an Amazon CloudWatch alarm is breached.
-A Target Tracking Scaling policy increases or decreases the number of tasks that your service runs based on a target value for a specific metric.

   - `Step scaling`: A set of scaling adjustments, known as _step adjustments_, that vary based on the size of the alarm breach.
     - CloudWatch alarm `CPUUtilization` (60%-80%)- add 1, (>80%) - add 3 more, (30%-40%) - remove 1, (<30%) - remove 2 more
   - `Simple scaling`: A `single scaling adjustment`, with a `cooldown period` between each scaling activity.